Daniel-Regassa/investing-tools/README.md

 ## Kelly_Critereon.xlsx
 - Used to figure out how much to invest on a single investment
-- For example, if one were to bet heads on a weighted coin with 60% chance of showing heads, betting all of your money every time would eventually leave you broke
+- For example, if one were to repeatedly bet heads on a weighted coin with 60% chance of showing heads, betting all of your money every time would eventually leave you broke

 ## margin_of_safety.xlsx
 - A concept favored by many notable investors such as Warren Buffett and Benjamin Graham